wly185/proshop-codealong-with-build-folder/README.md

-code along for developer bootcamp courses platform.
+code along for for ecommerce react site with paypal payment functionality
-includes many to one mapping, geolocation, password reset email
+includes admin dashboard and admin actions

 view backend routes:
 routes documentation by postman